-Data or parameter $FDOC{w,t}$ Units N/A Periodicity The same as defined for the quantification of GHG emissions from the baseline scenario (BLE t ).
-Description A fraction of degradable organic carbon that decomposes under anaerobic conditions for groups or classes of $r$ residue in the $t$ period of the baseline scenario.
-According to the IPCC (2019), it is good practice to use values of the fraction $FDOC{w,t}$ estimated for the different types of waste.
+Data or parameter FDOC {w,t} Units N/A Periodicity The same as defined for the quantification of GHG emissions from the baseline scenario (${f BLE}t$).
+Description A fraction of degradable organic carbon that decomposes under anaerobic conditions for groups or classes of r residue in the t period of the baseline scenario.
+According to the IPCC (2019), it is good practice to use values of the fraction FDOC {w,t} estimated for the different types of waste.
 It is recommended to use the values proposed by the IPCC (2019) for the different types of waste, with different degrees of biodegradability.
-In the absence of this information for a landfill the default value of $FDOC{w,t}$ will be 0,5 as recommended in the IPCC Guidelines (2019).
-It is recommended to follow the other guidelines of the IPCC (2019) methodology for the presentation of the value of FDOC w,t .
+In the absence of this information for a landfill the default value of FDOC {w,t} will be 0,5 as recommended in the IPCC Guidelines (2019).
 Data source IPCC.
 2019.
 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
 Volume 5 Waste.
 Chapter 3: Solid Waste Disposal.
+Table 3.0 (new)Fraction of degradable organic carbon which decomposes (DOC f) for different waste types.

+Data or parameter FDOC {w,t}

+Data or parameter MCF

+Units N/A

-Table 3.0 (new)Fraction of degradable organic carbon which decomposes ( DOC f ) for different waste types.
-Data or parameter MCF Units N/A Periodicity The same as defined for the quantification of GHG emissions from the baseline scenario (BLE t ).
+Periodicity The same as defined for the quantification of GHG emissions from the baseline scenario (${f BLE}t$).

 Description Methane correction factor for aerobic decomposition in the year of deposition.
 This correction factor was determined by the IPCC (2019), for the default values of landfills with and without active aeration.
 The latter known as semi-aerobic fillings can be superficial or deep and, in their design, active aeration is not contemplated.
 Despite this, in both types of filler, there is a significant reduction of the FDOC t fraction due to aerobic degradation processes, which justifies the estimation of correction factors increasingly accurate.
 Aeration processes mainly affect microbial activity resulting in high fluctuations in methane emission, therefore, the use of values from in situ measurements is recommended, to monitor this effect and obtain a more accurate measurement (IPCC, 2019).
 The IPCC (2019) publishes the average values for the MCF according to the conditions indicated, which are recommended to be used in situations where no associated measurement is performed.

 Data source IPCC.
 2019.
 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
 Volume 5 Waste.
 Chapter 3: Solid Waste Disposal.
-Table 3.1 (updated) SWDS classification and methane correction factors ( MCF ).
+Table 3.1 (updated) SWDS classification and methane correction factors (MCF).

+Calibration frequency Not applicable.